-The Committee operates under terms of reference agreed by the whole Board, and which are available on the Company's website www.bloomsbury-ir.co.uk.
+The Committee operates under terms of reference agreed by the whole Board, which are available on the Company's website www.bloomsbury-ir.co.uk.
 Its role is to review the composition of the Board, consider succession planning and nominate to the Board, for approval, candidates to fill Board vacancies.
 The Committee determines the Directors who should stand for re-election at the AGM in accordance with the Articles of Association of the Company.
+Starting from the 2016 AGM on 19 July 2016, all Directors will stand for re-election annually.
 The Board formally approves the appointment of all new Directors on the recommendation of the Committee.